Baking: Principles, Rules, and Techniques

-Baking is the oldest method of cooking that has not lost its popularity even today.
+The baking is the oldest method of cooking that has not lost its popularity even today.
 When baking, thermal processing of food occurs over an open flame, in an oven, or in a hearth, with all parts of the dish experiencing the same temperature effect.
 Food is baked not only in the outdoors but also at home.
 Almost any product can be baked, such as meat, fish, vegetables, and fruits.
-To ensure that the baked product is tasty, it is necessary to choose the right baking method, use appropriate utensils and other tools, and also consider the temperature regime.
+To ensure that the baked product is properly tasty, it is necessary to choose the right baking method, use appropriate utensils and other tools, and also consider the proper temperature regime carefully.

 - Grilling is an open baking method that involves placing the product at a certain distance from the heat source.
 The usual temperature during grilling ranges from three hundred to three hundred fifty degrees, resulting in a significant reduction in cooking time.
 During open baking, a golden crust forms, which is not harmful to the body compared to the crust formed during frying.